ProfilePic

 1. Lower your monthly payment

-It’s likely that if your original mortgage closed prior to 2011, and you haven’t refinanced in the meantime, you are paying more on your mortgage than you should.
+It’s likely that if your original mortgage closed before 2011, and you haven’t refinanced in the meantime, you are paying more on your mortgage than you should.
 Depending on your current interest rate, the balance owed, and credit history, it’s possible that refinancing could save hundreds of dollars on your monthly mortgage payment.

 2. Reduce your interest paid